8 Telemedicine Startups to Watch – Half Use AI

 Founded in 2013, London based startup Babylon has taken in a total funding of $85 million so far with $60 million of that total being raised just last month.
 If that name sounds familiar it’s because we just highlighted them in an article titled “Is Babylon’s AI Chatbot the Future of Healthcare?”

 Babylon’s stated ambition is to offer anyone throughout the world who has a smartphone access to quality healthcare services.
-Of course they aren’t operating as non-profit, so in order to actually engage with a healthcare provider you’ll need to pay some British pounds.
+Of course, they aren’t operating as non-profit, so in order to actually engage with a healthcare provider, you’ll need to pay some British pounds.
 We say pounds because up until now, Babylon paid services are only available to British residents (there is an option for Ireland residents too).

-Recent funding will be used to scale Babylon’s AI-powered clinical diagnosis capabilities.
+The recent funding will be used to scale Babylon’s AI-powered clinical diagnosis capabilities.
 Through Babylon’s smartphone app, you are able to access a consultation with a doctor anytime, describe your symptoms and be given an accurate diagnosis all while machine learning works quietly behind the scenes, taking notes and analyzing millions of combinations of symptoms without delay.

 Founded in 2012, San Francisco startup Doctor On Demand has taken in $86.75 million in total funding so far from investors that include Google (NASDAQ:GOOG), 23andMe, Qualcomm (NASDAQ:QCOM), and even Sir Richard Branson.
 For the Americans reading, Richard Branson is like the British version of Elon Musk except he seems like more fun and has better hair.
 Ever watch Dr. Phil?
 Few people may admit that they do, but as it turns out, Dr. Phil and his son founded Doctor On Demand and now they diagnose over 25 million people with problems like these: